 - Issuing Bank: The issuing bank provides an assurance to the beneficiary that the payment will be paid duly if all the documents presented comply with the stipulations stated in the letter of credit.
 The issuing bank also needs to examine the documents submitted by the beneficiary.
-It is absolutely liable to pay once all the terms and conditions stated in the letter of credit are completed.
+It is absolutely liable to pay once all the terms and conditions in the LC are complete.

 - Advising Bank: The advising bank advises the beneficiary and helps him to use the letter of credit.
 It pays the beneficiary once the issuing bank makes the payment.
 It also has the responsibility to send the required documents to the issuing bank.
 The advising bank has no obligation to pay if the issuing bank is unable to pay the beneficiary.

 - Confirming Bank: The confirming bank confirms the letter of credit and assumes the same obligation as the issuing bank.
 The confirming bank is typically the advising bank.
-The conforming bank does a strict evaluation of the country and the issuing bank before confirming the letter of credit.
+The conforming bank does a strict evaluation of the country and the issuing bank before confirming the LC.

 Discounting of Letter of Credit

 A beneficiary can get the letter of credit discounted to be paid earlier.
 The advising bank advances the payment before the various sales and shipping documents are presented.
-The discount refers to the fees taken by the advising bank to discount the letter of credit.
+The discount refers to the fees taken by the advising bank to discount the LC.
 The beneficiary does not receive the full payment.
 However, he receives the payment well in advance as compared to the issuing bank’s payment terms.

 The letter of credit is a very helpful tool to ensure smooth trade transactions.
 However, it is in the interest of the parties to be fully aware of the technicalities, advantages and disadvantages of the letter of credit.
-The rules of the letter of credit are not intuitive and need to be carefully understood before making further commitments.1,2
+The rules of the letter of credit are not intuitive and need careful understanding before making further commitments.1,2